The 2021 grant application period is closed

 - A cash award of $2,500 to use toward their project

 - Their project highlighted on the Champions website

 Runners-up receive a smaller cash award to use for their project.

-Note: No additional application is needed to be considered for a Merit or Seedling award.
+Note: No additional application is needed to be considered for a runner-up award.

 To Apply for a Champions Grant: